RxLaboratory/Duik/src-docs/docs/guide/bones/index.md

 ![](../../img/duik/bones/bones_demo.gif)

 The bones are the core of the rigging process in Duik, both for characters and props.
 They're After Effects Shape layers used to drive the artwork layers.
 Instead of working directly on the art layers, one can work on these bones, so that the artwork won't have any expression.
-This allows to easily modify or replace the artwork even if it's aleady been rigged, to re-use an existing rig for multiple characters, and helps the Duik [Auto-rig](autorig/index.md) know what it has to do to build the best rig according to your type of character and limbs.
+This allows to easily modify or replace the artwork even if it's already been rigged, to re-use an existing rig for multiple characters, and helps the Duik [Auto-rig](autorig/index.md) know what it has to do to build the best rig according to your type of character and limbs.

 ![](../../img/duik/bones/bones_example.png)